michabirklbauer/instagram_json_viewer/README.md

       3. Connection information
       4. Media information
       5. Comment information
       6. Message information
+      7. Device information
       Default: Default filenames for every function (see above).
     - parse (list of bool): A list of which json-files should be parsed.
-Default: [True, True, True, True, True, True] (all are parsed).
+Default: [True, True, True, True, True, True, True] (all are parsed).
     - title (valid html as str): What the title of the report should be.
 Default: None ("INSTAGRAM DATA + [Date]").
     - show_credits (bool): If credits should be added at the bottom of the report.
+Default: True.
+    - verbose (bool): If progress should be printed to terminal.
 Default: True.
     - logging (bool): If error logs should be written to file.
 Default: True.
     - \*\*kwargs: any additional arguments will be passed to "read_messages()" (see above).
   - **Return (int):** 0 if successfully, >0 if unsuccesfull or only partly successful.